 Lead author, Dr. Viktor Korolchuk explains: “As we age, we accumulate damage in our cells and so it is thought that activating autophagy could help us treat older people suffering from dementia.
 In order to be able to do this we need to understand how we can induce this cell cleaning.”

 The importance of protein, p62

-The team identified the part of the human p62 protein which allows it to sense ROS and created genetically modified fruit flies with ‘humanised’ p62.
-These ‘humanised’ flies survived longer in conditions of stress.
-Dr Korolchuk adds: “This tells us that abilities like sensing stress and activating protective processes like autophagy may have evolved to allow better stress resistance and a longer lifespan.”
+The team identified the part of the human p62 protein which allows it to sense ROS and created genetically modified fruit flies with ‘humanized’ p62.
+These ‘humanized’ flies survived longer in conditions of stress.
+Dr. Korolchuk adds: “This tells us that abilities like sensing stress and activating protective processes like autophagy may have evolved to allow better stress resistance and a longer lifespan.”

-In contrast, ‘humanised’ p62 fruit flies did not live longer suggesting that other mechanisms may be required.
+In contrast, ‘humanized’ p62 fruit flies did not live longer suggesting that other mechanisms may be required.

-The research demonstrates that a collection of small adaptations like that of human p62 could have accumulated over time and these adaptations could underlie our increased natural defences and longer lifespans.
+The research demonstrates that a collection of small adaptations like that of human p62 could have accumulated over time and these adaptations could underlie our increased natural defenses and longer lifespans.

 The discovery of these adaptations allows a better understanding of how we can protect against and treat age-related diseases.